 Staff retentionBy creating a welcoming environment that supports and nurtures employees, staff turnover is much more likely to be low.
 By building positive relationships with staff members, each employee is much more likely to feel valued and in turn will be more likely to stay with the business.
 Couple the above with the prevalence of health issues within the workplace at present and it’s no surprise that many employers are looking to implement wellbeing schemes into the workplace.
 Putting a plan in place to encourage wellness is extremely important.
 Here, self-catering cottage company Lakelovers discusses some top tips on how to boost wellbeing within the workplace.

 1. Recognise milestonesCelebrating workplace successes not only gives employees a sense of purpose but makes them feel more valued within the team, ultimately improving team morale.
 Milestones, both work-related and personal, should be leveraged as opportunities to engage with employees.
 Celebrate everything from securing pitches and promotions to birthdays and engagements.

-Offering flexibility to employees is a surefire way to increase both team morale and overall workplace wellbeing.
+2. Be flexibleOffering flexibility to employees is a surefire way to increase both team morale and overall workplace wellbeing.
 Consider offering work-from-home days or flexible working hours where appropriate as this will help considerably with work-life balance, which is essential to wellness.

+3. Keep communication highCommunication is a cornerstone in a healthy and happy workplace.
+Not only this, but research shows that communication leads to stronger productivity and a more streamlined and successful working process.
 To improve communication within teams, consider away days or trips.
 Not only does a team trip away act as a thank you for all of the hard work undertaken throughout the year, spending quality time together away from work is a great way to develop bonds between team members.
 For the ultimate team trip, look for properties that can host the entire team, such as the Lake District Cottages from Lakelovers, which sleep up to 22.

 Share this story